NigelFell/CI_MS3_WeddingPlanner/README.md

 -   [View a screenshot of the add task form on a iPhone SE](weddingplanner/docs/gc-resp-iphonese-add-supplier.png)

 ### Testing User Stories from User Experience (UX) Section

 -   #### First Time Visitor Goals

     1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-        1. Upon entering the site, users can easily see what the purpose of the site is whether or not they are familiar with the Four in a Line game.
+        1. Upon entering the site, users can easily see what the purpose of the site is.
         2. The heading a logo clearly communicate what the site is about.
-        3. The page is unclutterred with minimal elements to navigate so the user can concentrate on the game.
-        4. The user can easily see who's turn it is next, if there has been a winner, the current scores and can restart the game.
-        5. There are tooltips on the who's turn it is textbox and new game button to assist the user.
-        6. The user can easily see instructions on how to play and the rules of the game.
-        7. The user is alerted with a popup if they click a column that is full, if they carry on playing after a winner has been declared or if they click the new game button when the game is still in play.

-    2. As a First Time Visitor, I want to be able to easily play the Four in a Line game in a clear presentation that is responsive on different devices.
+    2. As a First Time Visitor, I want to be able to easily view existing weddings, tasks and suppliers in a clear presentation that is responsive on different devices.
-        1. The site has been designed to be easy to use and allow the user to concentrate on the game using different devices such as a standard computer, laptop, tablet or mobile phone.
+        1. The site has been designed to be easy to use and allow the user to easily view existing weddings, tasks and suppliers using different devices such as a standard computer, laptop, tablet or mobile phone.
-        2. The user can position a counter over a column with the cursor and "drop" the counter with a click.
-If the column is full the user is alerted with a popup.
-        3. If the counter dropped is a winner the user is notified in the highlighted text box above the game table.
+        2. The tasks for a wedding can be viewed by clicking on the "VIEW TASKS" button on a Weddings card.
+        3. The suppliers for a task can be viewed by clicking on the "VIEW SUPPLIERS" button on a Task collapsibles body.

-    3. As a First Time Visitor, I want to be able to view how to play and the objective of the game.
+    3. As a First Time Visitor, I want to be able to easily search weddings based on the wedding name, wedding country and/or wedding town.
-        1. The user can easily find a description of the rules and objective of the game in a rules section.
+        1. The search form can be opened by clicking on the "SEARCH WEDDINGS" button on the weddings page.
+        2. The user can then select a specific wedding in a dropdown or select a country and/or town in the dropdowns and click the "SEARCH" button to make the search.

-    4. As a First Time Visitor, I want to be able to view current scores.
+    4. As a First Time Visitor, I want to be able to easily add a wedding, a task(s) for a wedding, a supplier(s) for those tasks and view all this information in clear presentation that is responsive on different devices.
-        1. The user can easily see current scores under the game table.
+        1. The user can easily add a wedding using the "ADD WEDDING" button on the weddings page.
+The add wedding form will display allowing the user to enter the required fields.
+If a field is missed or the wedding name already exists the user is prompted on the form after clicking the "ADD WEDDING" button.
+        2. The user can easily add a task using the "ADD TASK" button on the tasks page.
+The add task form will display allowing the user to enter the required fields.
+If a field is missed the user is prompted on the form after clicking the "ADD TASK" button.
+        3. The user can easily add a task using the "ADD SUPPLIER" button on the suppliers page.
+The add supplier form will display allowing the user to enter the required fields.
+If a field is missed the user is prompted on the form after clicking the "ADD SUPPLIER" button.

-    5. As a First Time Visitor, I want to be able to see who's turn it is next.
+    5. As a First Time Visitor, I want to be able to easily edit or delete a wedding, task or supplier.
-        1. The user can easily see who's turn it is next in a highlighted text box above the game table.
+        1. The user can easily edit a wedding using the "EDIT" button on a specific wedding card on the weddings page.
+           The edit task form will display allowing the user to edit the fields.
+Changes are saved by clicking the "SAVE CHANGES" button.
+        2. The user can easily delete a wedding using the "DELETE" button on a specific wedding card on the weddings page.
+           A dialog is displayed prompting the user to check they do want to delete the wedding and all of it's associated tasks and their associated suppliers.
+        3. The user can easily edit a task using the "EDIT" button after clicking a specific task collapsible on the tasks page.
+Changes are saved by clicking the "SAVE CHANGES" button.
+        4. The user can easily delete a task using the "DELETE" button after clicking a specific task collapsible on the tasks page.
+A dialog is displayed prompting the user to check they do want to delete the task and all of it's associated suppliers.
+        5. The user can easily edit a supplier using the "EDIT" button after clicking a specific supplier collapsible on the suppliers page.
+Changes are saved by clicking the "SAVE CHANGES" button.
+        6. The user can easily delete a supplier using the "DELETE" button after clicking a specific supplier collapsible on the suppliers page.
+A dialog is displayed prompting the user to check they do want to delete the supplier.

-    6. As a First Time Visitor, I want to be able to see if the game has been won.
+    6. As a First Time Visitor, I want to be able to add a default set of tasks for thier wedding to assist in the set up and planning of their wedding.
-        1. The user can see the winner in a highlighted text box above the game table.
+        1. The user can easily add a default set of wedding tasks using the "ADD TASKS" button on a specific wedding card on the weddings page.
+A dialog is displayed prompting the user to check they do want to add a default set of tasks to the wedding.

-    7. As a First Time Visitor, I want to be able to reset the game and start a new one.
+    7. As a First Time Visitor, I want to be able to copy a supplier from a selected wedding and task to their own wedding and task.
-        1. The user can easily start a new game by pressing the New Game button above the game table.
-        2. If the game is still in play a confirm popup is shown to the user.
+        1. The user can easily copy a supplier using the "COPY" button after clicking a specific supplier collapsible on the suppliers page.
+The copy supplier form is displayed allowing the user to select a specific wedding task they want to copy the supplier too.

 -   #### Returning & Frequent Visitor Goals

-    1. As a Returning Visitor, I want to quickly access the site and play the Four in a Line game as per the first time visitor.
+    1. As a Returning Visitor, I want to quickly access the site and view the status of my wedding tasks and task suppliers in a clear presentation that is responsive on different devices.
+        1. The site has been designed to be easy to use and allow the user to easily view existing weddings, tasks and suppliers using different devices such as a standard computer, laptop, tablet or mobile phone.
+        2. The tasks for a wedding can be viewed by clicking on the "VIEW TASKS" button on a Weddings card.
+        3. The suppliers for a task can be viewed by clicking on the "VIEW SUPPLIERS" button on a Task collapsibles body.
+    2. As a Returning Visitor, I want to be able to update the status of my wedding by adding, editing or deleting a wedding, wedding tasks and task suppliers.
-        1. The user can access the site quickly and start playing a new game as they are familiar with the rules and intuitive game design.
+        1. The user can easily edit a wedding using the "EDIT" button on a specific wedding card on the weddings page.

-### Testing The Check For A Winner Algorithm

--   #### Algorithm Design

-    The algorithm design follows a methodical approach, checking for a winner in the just dropped counters column, then row, then diagonal going right and finally diagonal going left.
-The testing followed this same approach with test scenarios to cover each eventuality.

--   #### Test Scenarios Performed

-    1. Tests for win in column:
-        1. Test for win in first column from bottom row up four counters, top row down four counters and then the middle four rows.
-        2. Test for win in last column from bottom row up four counters, top row down four counters and then the middle four rows.
-        3. Test for win in a middle column from bottom row up four counters, top row down four counters and then the middle four rows.

-    2. Tests for win in row:
-        1. Test for win in bottom row from first column across four counters, last column back across four counters and then in the middle columns across four counters.
-        2. Test for win in top row from first column across four counters, last column back across four counters and then in the middle columns across four counters.
-        3. Test for win in a middle row from first column across four counters, last column back across four counters and then in the middle columns across four counters.

-    3. Tests for win diagonal going left to right:
-        1. Test for win from bottom row first column diagonally across and then a middle column diagonally across.
-        2. Test for win from top row diagonally back from the last column and then diagonally back from a middle column.
-        3. Test for win from a middle row first column diagonally across and then a middle column diagonally across.
-        4. Test for win from a middle row diagonally back from the last column and then diagonally back from a middle column.

-    4. Tests for win diagonal going right to left:
-        1. Test for win from bottom row last column diagonally back across and then a middle column diagonally back across.
-        2. Test for win from top row diagonally across from the first column and then diagonally back from a middle column.
-        3. Test for win from a middle row first column diagonally back across and then a middle column diagonally back across.
-        4. Test for win from a middle row diagonally back from the last column and then diagonally back from a middle column.
+           The edit task form will display allowing the user to edit the fields.
+Changes are saved by clicking the "SAVE CHANGES" button.
+        2. The user can easily delete a wedding using the "DELETE" button on a specific wedding card on the weddings page.
+           A dialog is displayed prompting the user to check they do want to delete the wedding and all of it's associated tasks and their associated suppliers.
+        3. The user can easily edit a task using the "EDIT" button after clicking a specific task collapsible on the tasks page.
+Changes are saved by clicking the "SAVE CHANGES" button.
+        4. The user can easily delete a task using the "DELETE" button after clicking a specific task collapsible on the tasks page.
+A dialog is displayed prompting the user to check they do want to delete the task and all of it's associated suppliers.
+        5. The user can easily edit a supplier using the "EDIT" button after clicking a specific supplier collapsible on the suppliers page.
+Changes are saved by clicking the "SAVE CHANGES" button.
+        6. The user can easily delete a supplier using the "DELETE" button after clicking a specific supplier collapsible on the suppliers page.
+A dialog is displayed prompting the user to check they do want to delete the supplier.

-### Further Testing
+### Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Opera browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6 and various Window phones.
--   Friends and family members were asked to review the site on as many devices as they had available, play the game and to point out any bugs and/or user experience issues.
+-   Friends and family members were asked to review the site on as many devices as they had available and to point out any bugs and/or user experience issues.

 ### Known Bugs